liljenstolpe/id-baker-dcnet/src/draft-baker-openstack-ipv6-model-03.md

         </section>
       </section>

-      <section anchor="B-5-label-Privacy-Address"
+## Modified IID using modified Privacy Extension {#B-5-label-Privacy-Address}

-               title="Modified IID using modified Privacy Extension">
+This variant reflects and builds on the <xref target="RFC4291">IPv6
-        This variant reflects and builds on the <xref target="RFC4291">IPv6 Addressing Architecture</xref> <xref target="RFC4862">Stateless
+        Addressing Architecture</xref> <xref target="RFC4862">Stateless
         Address Autoconfiguration</xref>, and the associated <xref
         target="RFC4941">Privacy Extensions</xref>.
 The address format is